fintanr/fintanr/README.md

 This work is used to inform stakeholders across GitHub.

-My background is as an industry analyst (Gartner, RedMonk), and various roles across management, strategy and engineering before I became an analyst.
+My background is as an industry analyst (Gartner, RedMonk), and various roles across management, strategy and engineering before becoming an analyst.

 ## Recent Writing